-Swimming and Water Safety Please fill out all of the below: • What percentage of your Year 6 pupils could swim competently, confidently and proficiently over a distance of at 54% (of year 3 children least 25 metres when they left your primary school at the end of last academic year? assessed in December 2019) • What percentage of your Year 6 pupils could use a range of strokes effectively [for example, front crawl, backstroke 52 % (of year 3 children and breaststroke] when they left your primary school at the end of last academic year? assessed in December 2019) • What percentage of your Year 6 pupils could perform safe self-rescue in different water-based situations when they 54 % (of year 3 children left your primary school at the end of last academic year? assessed in December 2019) • Schools can choose to use the primary PE and sport premium to provide additional provision for swimming but this Yes must be for activity over and above the national curriculum requirements.
+Swimming and Water Safety Please fill out all of the below: • What percentage of your Year 6 pupils could swim competently, confidently and proficiently over a distance of at 78% least 25 metres when they left your primary school at the end of last academic year? • What percentage of your Year 6 pupils could use a range of strokes effectively [for example, front crawl, backstroke 70 % and breaststroke] when they left your primary school at the end of last academic year? • What percentage of your Year 6 pupils could perform safe self-rescue in different water-based situations when they 78 % left your primary school at the end of last academic year? • Schools can choose to use the primary PE and sport premium to provide additional provision for swimming but this Yes must be for activity over and above the national curriculum requirements.
 Have you used it in this way?

 SECTION 2 - REFLECTION: WHAT HAVE WE ACHIEVED AND WHERE NEXT?
-2019/2020
+2018/2019